Terminals and Connectors

 What types of insulation are available?

 The insulation wire terminals carry has a significant effect on the environments they can handle and their overall longevity.
-Pacer Group carries many wire terminals in four insulation options; heat shrink, nylon, vinyl and non-insulated.
+Pacer Group carries many wire terminals in four insulation options; heat shrink, nylon, vinyl, and non-insulated.
 This way you can get the wire terminals you want in the insulation you need.
 Heat shrink offers a range of advantages which is why it is a popular choice.
 For starters, epoxy lined heat shrink creates a moisture-proof barrier that will prevent corrosion from damaging your conductors.
 This is especially important in marine environments.
 Heat shrink terminals also offer more flexibility and abrasion resistance meaning that will last longer than other styles in most conditions.
 Another benefit of heat shrink terminals is that they are translucent.
 This means you can easily visually inspect your crimp to make sure the connection is strong.
 Nylon terminals, in many cases, are can be double crimped.
 This is where the crimp on the wire is strengthened by a secondary crimp on the insulation.
 This gives the connection a stronger hold and longer life.
 Nylon terminals are semi-translucent which means that visual inspection of the crimp can verify the connection.
 Vinyl terminals are the most cost-effective insulated option.
 They are available in a wide range of styles and are a very common choice when looking at wire connectors to crimp.
 Non-insulated terminals are the least expensive, however, they offer the least amount of protection.
 One strong point of non-insulated is that the crimp is easy to inspect.
 In certain circumstances, solder can be added to strengthen the connection and create a better seal.
 All our electrical wire connectors are built with durability in mind.

 Are specialized tools required to use these terminals & connectors?

-When dealing with your electrical wire connectors, the electrical system or its components, the correct tools are an absolute must.
+When dealing with your electrical wire connectors, the electrical system, or its components, the correct tools are an absolute must.
 Without the proper tools, you run the risk of improper usage and eventually malfunction.
 Knowing this, Pacer Group takes steps to carry the tools for all the wire terminals or connectors we offer.
 This way you’re never left wondering how to use a particular item.
 Find the tool you’re looking for here.
 Of course, with such a variety of terminals and connectors, there is going to be a variety of tools to accompany them.
 We have taken steps to make the selection process as easy as possible so you can get the parts and tools you need and get your project completed.
 When looking at the right wire connectors to crimp for your project, always consider the proper tools.

 What compliance's do these terminals & connectors meet?

 Pacer Group strives to offer the greatest amount of solutions possible.
 To offer solid solutions, they have to be backed up with evidence.
 That is why we put so much effort into carrying products that meet or exceed industry compliances.
-Below you will find a blanket list of compliances for each type of the connectors or wire terminals we offer.
-You have to understand that compliances and standards can vary greatly from one type of wire terminals to another type of wire terminals even in the same group.
+Below you will find a blanket list of compliances for each type of the connector or wire terminal we offer.
+You have to understand that compliances and standards can vary greatly from one type of wire terminal to another type of wire terminal even in the same group.
 All the electrical wire connectors we carry are built to last.
 We are confident of our products and stand behind the compliances they carry.
 Feel free to contact a Pacer Group expert with any specific questions you have about the compliances and standards our parts meet.